NWinocur/nomination_predictor/README.md

 make format`

 ## Retrieving data

+FIXME: this section of the readme may wind up being largely unnecessary as of de-scoping the project to only include data from 2009 July and newer.
+If we end up not needing GCP-based ways of parsing data, simplify this section.

 Retrieving data can be thought of as happening in two phases: scraping it from the government's site (the easy part), and then parsing it with Google Cloud Document AI (the hard part -- but easier than trying to make sense of the sometimes-messy downloads via previous, non-AI-based methods).
 That means the current version of this project is, for at least the data-retrieval portion, entirely reliant upon Google Cloud.